 Reassignment surgery today is relatively commonplace and is carried out in many countries.
 Precise surgical techniques, excellent after-care and modern medication all ensure a successful physical outcome.
 Psychological assessment and support is also available for those who wish to explore their own feelings and self-awareness before considering whether or not transition and/or surgical intervention is necessary; this is very different to the early pioneering days of Lili and the others.

 I thoroughly enjoyed watching the film, which brought about many poignant and personal recollections for me in connection with my own journey.
 I would like to share one such moment (without giving away any spoilers).
 There is a short scene where Einar (Lili) and his then wife Gerda are practising walking in a more feminine way.
 They use a line of flagstones in an alleyway to ensure they take small steps, with the feet facing forward and that they walk in a straight line.
 This may not have been obvious to many others who were watching the film with me.
 However, I smiled to myself as that is exactly how I learned to walk with a more feminine style, except that I used the tiled floors in the London Underground: it worked!

-If you would like help with gender or sexual concerns please contact us on our confidential email to access our specialist sex and relationship team – reduced cost options available.
+If you would like help with gender or sexual concerns please get in touch with us to access our specialist sex and relationship team – reduced-cost options available.